Are you looking for things to do in Bristol in the rain? There are a surprising amount of attractions – read on for more information!

 Bristol Escape Rooms

 If the weather is making you feel like you want to lock yourself away, why not do just that – and then try to escape?
-There are actually quite a few escape rooms for a city of its size, the most famous being Locked in a Room in Millenium Square, and Escape Hunt at Cabot Circus.
+There are actually quite a few escape rooms in Bristol centre – the most famous being Locked in a Room in Millenium Square, and Escape Hunt at Cabot Circus.

 Locked in a Room has three different rooms; you can choose to escape a jungle, a lab or solve a kidnapping mystery.
 Escape Hunt has four different games including ‘Blackbeard’s treasure’, a pirate-themed room (with Bristol links!) and ‘Our Finest Hour’, which is WW2 themed.
 They are some of the best rainy day activities Bristol has to offer!